 Are you interested in volunteering?
 We would love to hear from you!
 We will have opportunities for you to gain experience of working on a live music production, particularly around stewarding the performances.

-Register your interest in volunteering.
+Email email@example.com to register your interest in volunteering.

 Are you a company interested in sponsoring the production?
 Some of our performances will be large-scale and profile-raising in nature.
 We have a number of opportunities that could enhance your social responsibility profile and help you reach new audiences.

 To discuss further, contact Lucy Medhurst at firstname.lastname@example.org

 In Year 1 of Sea Folk Sing, the focus was on exploring the theme of reconciliation as November marked 100 years since the end of the First World War.
 How well do we know the local stories of that time?
 As we look to the next 100 years, what have we learned about peace and reconciliation?
 Performances of ‘Never Again’, a new piece of music by local composer Emily Peasgood, took place in venues and public outdoor spaces across the area.
 Below is a performance of ‘Never Again’ which was live streamed from The Mess Deck at Historic Dockyard Chatham.